Unique Challenges of Multi-Location Companies

 - We conduct regular market update meetings with the appropriate personnel within your company.

-- We actively manage contract extensions on a DAILY basis by monitoring the forward energy markets from our wholesale trading floor.
+- We actively manage contract extensions on a DAILY basis by monitoring the forward energy markets.

 - We make strategic recommendations on the timing of these extensions, helping you avoid the risks of having to transact during excessively high prices at the end of your contract period.
 It is much better to take advantage of occasional downturns in the market, even if your current contract is not up, than to wait until the end of your contract and HOPE that the market is low.